John Murphy (Australian politician, born 1950)

-John Paul Murphy (born 31 May 1950) is a former Australian politician who served as an Australian Labor Party member of the Australian House of Representatives from October 1998 until September 2013, representing Lowe and then Reid, New South Wales.
+John Paul Murphy (born 31 May 1950) is an Australian former politician who served as an Australian Labor Party member of the Australian House of Representatives from October 1998 until September 2013, representing Lowe and then Reid, New South Wales.

 Early life and education

 John Murphy was born in Dunedoo, New South Wales.
 He was educated at Waverley College in NSW and worked with the Department of Veterans' Affairs for 20 years before moving to the Merit Protection Review Agency for eight years, including six years as Manager.
 Murphy served as a Councillor on Drummoyne Council (now part of Canada Bay Council) from 1995 to 1998.

 Political career

 Murphy gained pre-selection for the ALP over the high-profile Michael Costello, former head of the Department of Foreign Affairs and Trade and Australian Stock Exchange, following protests by local ALP members who did not want Costello (who lived outside the electorate) being imposed on them.

 Lowe's previous MP was Paul Zammit, a Liberal who turned Independent in protest over the Howard Government's policies on aircraft noise.
 Standing as an independent in the 1998 election, Zammit's preferences flowed to Murphy to help him win the seat for Labor.
 Murphy retained his seat at every subsequent election until 2013.

 Murphy was the Parliamentary Secretary to the Shadow Minister for Health Stephen Smith from December 2001 to February 2003 and then Parliamentary Secretary to federal Labor leaders Simon Crean, Mark Latham, Kim Beazley and Kevin Rudd from February 2003 to December 2007.
 When Rudd become Prime Minister, Murphy became the Parliamentary Secretary to the Minister for Trade.
 He left this position, citing family reasons, in a ministerial reshuffle which occurred on 19 February 2009.

 Following an electoral redistribution in 2009, Murphy's electorate was renamed Reid following significant changes to its boundaries.
 On 4 December 2009, he was preselected unopposed as Labor's candidate for the federal electorate of Reid.

 Murphy narrowly retained Reid in 2010 with a swing of 11% swing against him.
 However, he was defeated in 2013 by Liberal candidate Craig Laundy on a 2.7% swing.